 This SUV didn’t come with navigation, but we were able to sync our phones easily via Bluetooth getting directions for our destinations.
 It had a comfortable interior and there was more than enough space for our luggage and purchases throughout the trip.
 Most of our driving was via highway and in the three full days, we barely used 1/2 a tank of gas.
 The Kia Sportage has a fuel economy of 21 city/26 highway.
 I must mention that there isn’t a handle to pull when opening the gas door; just press the “unlock” button on the driver’s door handle.

 The Kia Sportage is equipped with the Dynamax™ all-wheel drive system senses and adjusts traction for changing road and weather conditions.
 This was extremely helpful since Old San Juan has a lot of cobblestone and hilly roads.
 It was also hurricane season and while we didn’t experience a lot of rain, we were able to have good control of the SUV when driving under those conditions.

 Our hotel room had a refrigerator so we drove the Kia Sportage to a local Walgreens for snacks and drinks.
 Shortly after, we ate lunch at Lupi’s Mexican Grill & Sports Cantina sharing an appetizer sampler to hold us until dinner.

 After lunch, we drove to Old San Juan to visit Castillo San Felipe del Morro, part of San Juan National Historic Site.
-The entry fee was surprisingly $5 and good until the following Thursday as long as we still kept the receipt.
+The entry fee was only $5 and good until the following Thursday.
 We spent the rest of the afternoon exploring the fort, enjoying the views and learning about its use during the colonial era.